 We have separated the positions of CEO and Chairman of the board of directors in recognition of the differences between the two roles.
 Richard N. Massey, one of our independent directors, serves as our Lead Director.
+The board considers it to be useful and appropriate to designate a Lead Director to coordinate the activities of the other non-employee directors and to perform such other duties and responsibilities as the board may determine.
 Our board has adopted a Charter of the Lead Independent Director that defines the responsibilities of the Lead Director, which include:

-- preside at meetings of the board of directors in the absence of, or upon the request of, the Chairman; - review board meeting agendas and schedules in collaboration with the Chairman and recommend matters for the board to consider and information to be provided to the board: - serve as a liaison and supplemental channel of communication between non-employee/independent directors and the Chairman without inhibiting direct communications between the Chairman and other directors;
+- Preside at meetings of the board of directors in the absence of, or upon the request of, the Chairman; - Review board meeting agendas and schedules in collaboration with the Chairman and recommend matters for the board to consider and information to be provided to the board; - Serve as a liaison and supplemental channel of communication between non employee/independent directors and the Chairman without inhibiting direct

-- serve as the principal liaison for consultation and communication between the non-employee/independent directors and shareholders; - advise the Chairman concerning the retention of advisors and consultants who report directly to the board; and - be available to major shareholders for consultation and direct communication.
+- communications between the Chairman and other directors; - Serve as the principal liaison for consultation and communication between the non employee/independent directors and shareholders; - Advise the Chairman concerning the retention of advisors and consultants who report directly to the board; and - Be available to major shareholders for consultation and direct communication.

-The board considers it to be useful and appropriate to designate a Lead Director to serve in a lead capacity to coordinate the activities of the other non-employee directors and to perform such other duties and responsibilities as the board may determine.
 The board of directors administers its risk oversight function directly and through committees.
 The audit committee oversees FNF's financial reporting process, risk management program, legal and regulatory compliance, performance of the independent auditor, internal audit function, and financial and disclosure controls.
-Management identifies strategic risks of FNF and aligns the annual audit plan with the auditable risks.
-Management presents the identified risks and the audit plan to the audit committee for review and approval.
-Management also reports quarterly to the audit committee and the board of directors regarding claims.
-The audit committee also receives quarterly reports on compliance matters.
+Management also reports quarterly to the audit committee and the board of directors regarding claims, and the audit committee receives quarterly reports on compliance matters.

+- Approving the compensation of our directors; and - Producing an annual report on executive compensation for inclusion in our proxy statement, in accordance with applicable rules and regulations.

+Our board has a strong focus on cyber-security.
+At each regular meeting of the audit committee, our Chief Risk Officer, Chief Compliance Officer, Chief Information Security Officer and Chief Internal Audit Officer provide reports relating to our cyber and data security practices, risk assessments, emerging issues and any security incidents.
+Our audit committee chairman reports on these discussions to our board of directors on a quarterly basis.
+In addition, Mr. Rood has attended third-party director education courses on cyber-security and privacy issues and trends.

 The corporate governance and nominating committee considers the adequacy of FNF's governance structures and policies.
 The compensation committee reviews and approves FNF's compensation and other benefit plans, policies and programs and considers whether any of those plans, policies or programs creates risks that are likely to have a material adverse effect on FNF.
 Each committee provides reports on its activities to the full board of directors.

-Contacting the Board
+CONTACTING THE BOARD